elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ## Functions, Tests, and Documentation

 The example above is admittedly simple, but it's good in the sense that we know how to create a function now.
-So how do we use it?
+But how do we use it?

 We generally use the `Module.function(arguments)` syntax to invoke the functions we've declared.
 If we look at the original documentation for our